 I can remember almost every paper I wrote in college.
 Why?
 Because each was paired with a sleepless night of researching, writing, hair-pulling and, ultimately, a sub-par paper written hastily but somehow good enough to get a decent grade.

 Most classes put the onus on me to figure out how and when to write my exposé.
-I knew from the first day the term would end with a big paper, and it was up to me to figure out how to apply my time appropriately to do it well.
-But I’m a classic procrastinator, and what that meant was pursuing other interests for 10 weeks, panicking for 5 days, and then busting out a huge blob of semi-coherent babble with a few appropriate citations to make it look like I’d done my homework.
+I knew from the first day that the term would end with a big paper, and it was up to me to figure out how to apply my time appropriately to do it well.
+But I’m a classic procrastinator, and what that meant was pursuing other interests for 10 weeks, panicking for 5 days, and then panic-writing pages of semi-coherent babble with a few appropriate citations to make it look like I’d done my homework.

 But some classes didn’t work like this.
-Sometimes, a professor would layout the paper-writing schedule and grade it along the way.
-Rather than figure out how to schedule my time, it was scheduled for me, each milestone clearly defined.
+Sometimes, a professor would lay out the writing schedule and grade it along the way.
+Rather than figure out how to schedule my time it was scheduled for me, each milestone clearly defined.

-The quality of my papers when this was the case?
-Superb!
+The rigid schedule always lead to better papers.
 Despite my normal “I don’t like to follow the rules” attitude, I wrote better, well-researched and edited papers if there were a number of deadlines handed to me.

 I find myself in the same positions today.
 Give me as much time as I want to do something, and I’ll usually wait till the last minute.
-Tell me when you need certain pieces done by—and what the consequences of doing (or not doing it) on time are, and I’ll be right on schedule.
+Or tell me when you need certain pieces done by—and what the consequences for missing deadlines, and I’ll be right on schedule.
 With better results!

 If you’ve ever struggled with procrastination, you’ll want to keep reading.

-In 2002, psychologists Dan Ariely and Klaus Wertenbroch teamed up to figure out how to get MIT students to stop procrastinating.
-Fascinated with all the research that’s been done around the subject, they wanted to know if getting students to commit to incremental deadlines throughout their classes would make them better students.
+In 2002, psychologists Dan Ariely and Klaus Wertenbroch teamed up to figure out how to get MIT students to stop procrastinating 1.
+Fascinated with all the research around the subject, they wanted to know if getting students to commit to incremental deadlines throughout their classes would make them better students.

-So, they devised a plan to test it.
-They ran two experiments.
+So, they devised a plan to test it and ran two experiments.